kelshadarby/monster_shop_2001/README.md

 Users are able to register, login, add items to the cart and place the order.
 Users employed by a merchant on the site can fulfill part of a users order if that order contains items that they sell.
 If this all other items have already been fulfilled then an admin user will be able to ship that order.

-This project was built in 10 days and implemented the following:
+This project was built in 10 days and implemented the following.

 Design patterns:
 - TDD (Test Driven Development)